 - being involved in research so child has access to latest treatment (50%)

 - appointment time convenient for the family schedule (43%)

 - other parents recommending the specialist (38%)

 "For a parent, hearing that a child needs to see a specialist is often cause for concern.
 Confusion about their responsibilities for arranging specialty care can add to parents' anxiety," says Clark, who also is associate director of the Child Health Evaluation and Research (CHEAR) Unit.

 "Primary care providers cannot assume that parents understand their responsibilities around making specialty appointments.
 Clear communication—ideally, with instructions written in plain language—will help parents ensure their kids get the care they need."

-More information: Full report: C.S.
-Mott Children's Hospital National Poll on Children's Health mottnpch.org/reports-surveys/s… ts-providers-unclear
+Full report: C.S.
+Mott Children's Hospital National Poll on Children's Health mottnpch.org/reports-surveys/seeing-specialists-roles-parents-providers-unclear